 - Pistol according to listed acceptable guidelines

 - Holster according to listed acceptable guidelines

-- Four magazines or speed loaders for each firearm
+- 4 magazines or speed loaders for your pistol

-- Pouch or carry method for spare magazines or speed loaders (you must be able to carry a minimum of 24 rounds of ammunition on your person for all exercises)
+- Belt-mounted pouch to carry at least 2 spare magazines or speed loaders (you must be able to carry a minimum of 24 rounds of ammunition on your person for all exercises)

 - Hearing protection